benjamin-milhet/SKY-IUT/README.md

 # SKY-IUT

 First project in my study.
 SKY-IUT is a video game based on the famous games SKYRIM.
-The goal of this project is to work in group in our first IT project.
+The goal of this project is to work in group in our first IT project and to introduce the concept of OOP.

 ## Contributors